Karankk17/Student_Enrollment_Form_JsonPowerDB/README.md

 JsonPowerDB is a Real-time, High Performance, Lightweight and Simple to Use, Rest API based Multi-mode DBMS.
 JsonPowerDB has ready to use API for Json document DB, RDBMS, Key-value DB, GeoSpatial DB and Time Series DB functionality.
 JPDB supports and advocates for true serverless and pluggable API development.

 ### Benefits of using JsonPowerDB:
-Simplest way to retrieve data in a JSON format.
++Simplest way to retrieve data in a JSON format.
-Schema-free, Simple to use, Nimble and In-Memory database.
++Schema-free, Simple to use, Nimble and In-Memory database.
-It is built on top of one of the fastest and real-time data indexing engine - PowerIndeX.
++It is built on top of one of the fastest and real-time data indexing engine - PowerIndeX.
-It is low level (raw) form of data and is also human readable.
++It is low level (raw) form of data and is also human readable.
-It helps developers in faster coding, in-turn reduces development cost.
++It helps developers in faster coding, in-turn reduces development cost.

 ### Release History:
 This project was made on 25 August,2023.